101+ small business ideas to start now

 📜Rules and regulations: Check health and safety considerations for making and selling jewellery, for example EU REACH chemical standards still apply post-Brexit

-💪Top tip: Is the price right?
 How much you decide to charge for your product or service is a make-or-break for your business idea.
-Head to our guide to pricing strategies to find out all you need to know.
+Luckily, many different pricing strategies can help you out.
+These include:

 58. Online paid surveys